Jump to section

 If your cat has been prescribed drug therapy to treat gastrointestinal ulcers, it is imperative that you administer the medication for the entire duration of the recommended treatment period even if symptoms start to clear up.
 Failure to do so could result in aggressive recurrence.

 If your cat has had surgery, ensure that he or she does not irritate the surgery site.
 After any major operation or procedure, you’ll need to provide a warm, safe place for your cat to rest.
 Additionally, you should ensure that clean drinking water is always available and accessible.
-Your vet will be able to advise you on dietary changes.
+Your veterinarian will be able to advise you on dietary changes.

 Vomiting of Blood Average Cost